soundcloud/twinagle/README.md

-# proto-plugin
+# Twinagle = Twirp + Finagle

-Code generation for clients and services with protobuf IDL
+Code generation and runtime support for writing Twirp services with Finagle.

 # Notes